MAJOR LOS ANGELES COUNTY MALLS & SHOPPING CENTERS

 Desmond's, a Los Angeles-based clothier, opened a CRENSHAW CENTER store in March 1953.
 It took the place of a shuttered Owl Rexall Drugs.

-Drawing from Desmond's
+Drawing from Desmond's, Incorporated

 By the 1980s, CRENSHAW CENTER had been eclipsed by several newer, larger -and fully-enclosed- shopping venues in its trade area.
 Here we see a dowdy-looking section of the strip center, as it appeared in its final days.